Hug High School: Academics

 Today Hug offers classes in English, from English as a Second Language up to Advanced Placement levels, mathematics from Algebra I to AP Calculus BC, sciences such as Biology, Chemistry and Physics, Social Studies up to Advanced Placement Levels, Spanish, French, Industrial arts and physical education, as well as numerous elective courses.
-In 2003, the Academic Olympics (AO) team placed 4th in Washoe County and the Science Bowl team competed in the Nevada regional competition.
+In 2023, the Academic Olympics (AO) team placed 1st in Washoe County and the Science Bowl team competed in the Nevada regional competition in Las Vegas.
+The AO team also placed first in 2022.
 In 2004, the AO team placed 3rd in the district, the Science Bowl team placed 4th in the Nevada Regional, and the Robotics team placed in the top third in the Chesapeake Regional in Annapolis, Maryland.

+GATE Institute

+The GATE Institute at Hug High School is an opt-in service for GATE qualified 9-12th grade students in the Washoe County School District.
+The academic pathway for students in the institute varies wildly from the general education and honors pathways- students are encouraged to take Advanced Placement English throughout their high school career- starting with AP Literature and Composition in the 9th grade, AP English Language and Composition in the 10th grade, and culminating with AP Capstone courses in their 11th and 12th grade years.
+Students are also encouraged to take Advanced Placement Math courses after their 9th grade year, where they finish the district's "integrated" math track with pre-calculus & trigonometry.
+The program is currently headed by the Institute's site lead, Keith Roberts.

 Athletics

 Hug competes in the High Desert League of the Northern Nevada 4A Region (large school).
 The campus has a lighted stadium for night games, tennis courts, a baseball field, and a softball field, also on a descending set of hillside terraces.
-Hug has been successful in boys' basketball, football, Soccer and boys' track this decade.
+Hug has been successful in boys' basketball, football, soccer, and boys' track this decade.
 The boys' basketball team won the Regional titles in 2002, 2009, 2011, and 2012; the football team was the state runner-up in 2005, along with the Northern Region championship.
-The Soccer team won regionals and finished runner up at state in 2011. and the boys' track & field team won the division, zone & state title in 2001 with less than 30 members, one of which was team captain Senior David Butler who went to state in four events.
+The soccer team won regionals and finished runner up at state in 2011.
+The boys' track & field team won the division, zone, and state title in 2001 with less than 30 members, one of which was team captain, senior David Butler, who went to state in four events.
 Many other members of the track team also had multiple events in which they all placed in the top five.